 All of our Nurses and Healthcare uniforms are suitable for embroidery and this is a great way to add a professional stamp onto your workwear and instill confidence.
 Prices start from just £2.50 per garment for a logo plus an initial artwork set-up charge.
-You can contact us for an embroidery quote by using this form.
+You can add embroidery to your garments using the online customiser or you can contact us for an embroidery quote by using this form.

 We also stock a fantastic range of accessories including disposable gloves, disposable aprons, antiseptic wipes, safety footwear, mob caps and alcohol rub.
 Our Alcohol Rub Tottles can be attached to uniform ensuring that staff are never without this essential item.

 Healthcare and nursing uniforms should allow unrestricted movement at the shoulder, waist and hips and options to allow for this may include; dresses with shoulder vents and skirt pleats, trousers, tunic tops or polo shirts.
 Footwear should be comfortable for the long hours spent on your feet and feature a non-slip sole and enclosed toes.
 Footwear with open toes or without proper heel support may not be considered suitable for undertaking patient handling.